Just installed a theme, what next?

 SEO, or, search engine optimisation, is the process of optimising your website for search engines so they appear as high up in the rankings as possible.

 Luckily, your WPZOOM is optimised for search engines already.
 There are a couple of things you can do to help improve your rankings, however.

-We also recommend you to use a SEO plugin such as All In One SEO or WordPress SEO.
+We also recommend you to use a SEO plugin such as All In One SEO or Yoast SEO.
 You might want to do this if you particularly like some of the features in the plugins or think you may change your theme in future.

 4. Install your Google Analytics tracking code

 Google Analytics is another great tool which you may want to integrate with your blog.
 It’s a free service run by Google which primarily allows you to track the number of visitors to your site.
 It also gives you access to a number of other helpful metrics including which pages on your blog are most popular, where visitors are coming from and how they’re getting to your site.